vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   fragment_query: Passthrough any query in mpd/m3u8 manifest URLs to their fragments if no value is provided, or else apply the query string given as fragment_query=VALUE.
-Note that if the stream has an HLS AES-128 key, then the query parameters will be passed to the key URI as well, unless the key_query extractor-arg is passed, or unless an external key URI is provided via the hls_key extractor-arg.
 Does not apply to ffmpeg
 -   variant_query: Passthrough the master m3u8 URL query to its variant playlist URLs if no value is provided, or else apply the query string given as variant_query=VALUE
--   key_query: Passthrough the master m3u8 URL query to its HLS AES-128
-    decryption key URI if no value is provided, or else apply the query string given as key_query=VALUE.
-Note that this will have no effect if the key URI is provided via the hls_key extractor-arg.
-Does not apply to ffmpeg
 -   hls_key: An HLS AES-128 key URI or key (as hex), and optionally the IV (as hex), in the form of (URI|KEY)[,IV]; e.g. generic:hls_key=ABCDEF1234567980,0xFEDCBA0987654321.
 Passing any of